-Each subsidiary or branch is allocated to the country in which it is resident for tax purposes.
-The data is aggregated for all the subsidiaries and branches allocated to each country.
+Each subsidiary or branch is allocated to the country in which it is subject to tax on its profits.
+The data is aggregated for all of the subsidiaries and branches allocated to each country.

 (b) Turnover and profit before tax